hyperhq/docs.hyper.sh-hyper/Reference/CLI/cron.md

     Usage:  hyper cron [OPTIONS] COMMAND [OPTIONS]

     Commands:
-        create                   Create a cron
+        create                   Create a cron job
         inspect                  Display detailed information on the given cron ls                       List all crons
-        history                  Show history of the cron job rm                       Remove one or more crons
+        history                  Show the execution history of a cron job rm                       Remove one or more cron job

     Run 'hyper cron COMMAND --help' for more information on a command.